jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 - [x] Should print an error message correctly
 - [x] Should print the help message correctly
 - [x] Should print a message correctly
+- [ ] Copilot: Should handle invalid commands

 ---